THE ITALIAN INDIRECT OBJECT PRONOUNS

 - Ho prestato la bicicletta a te la settimana scorso – I lend the bike to you last week

-- Ti ho prestato la bici la settimana scorso – I lend you the bike last week
+- Ti ho prestato la bici la settimana scorso – I lent you the bike last week

 - Ho telefonato a Lucia e Michele – I phoned (to) Lucia e Michele